Self-Directed Support for Service Providers

 The true inclusion of disabled people, as equal citizens, can only take place if people are enabled to have their rights respected, including their right to live a life of freedom and meaning.
 This demands that professionals and service providers radically change their role and their relationship with disabled people.
 In fact the whole idea of 'professionals' and 'services' starts to become less coherent in a world where disabled people are in charge of their own lives and their own support.

-Hopefully this report provides useful overview of the challenges and the opportunities that lie ahead as Self-Directed Support grows across Europe.
+Hopefully this report provides a useful overview of the challenges and the opportunities that lie ahead as Self-Directed Support grows across Europe.

 Read and download the free pdf in your browser here.

 Self-Directed Support for Service Providers © EASPD 2019.

 All Rights Reserved.
 No part of this paper may be reproduced in any form without permission from the publisher except for the quotation of brief passages in reviews.